reed-lau/mdns/README.md

 # mdns
-my dns used to report the raspberrypi ip
+my dns used to report the raspberrypi ip with multicast.

 add the following command to `/etc/rc.local` to report the ip at 1Hz.